 - 1: The algorithm proceeds in phases.
 In phase p the nodes with distance p to the root are detected.
 Let T_p be the tree in phase p.
 We start with T_1 which is the root plus all direct neighbors of the root.
 We start with phase p = 1: - 2: repeat - 3: The root starts phase p by broadcasting "start p" within T_p . - 4: When receiving "start p" a leaf node u of T_p (that is, a node that was newly discovered in the last phase) sends a "join p+1" message to all quiet neighbors.
-(A neighbor v is quiet if u has not yet "talked" to v.) - 5: A node v receiving the first "join p+1" message replies with "ACK" and becomes a leaf of the tree T{p+1} . - 6: A node v receiving any further "join" message replies with "NACK". - 7: The leaves of T_p collect all the answers of their neighbors; then the leaves start an echo algorithm back to the root. - 8: When the echo process terminates at the root, the root increments the phase - 9: until there was no new node detected have at most 4 additional messages per edge.
-Therefore the message complexity is O(m+nD).
+(A neighbor v is quiet if u has not yet "talked" to v.) - A node v receiving the first "join p+1" message replies with "ACK" and becomes a leaf of the tree T{p+1} . - 6: A node v receiving any further "join" message replies with "NACK". - 7: The leaves of T_p collect all the answers of their neighbors; then the leaves start an echo algorithm back to the root. - 8: When the echo process terminates at the root, the root increments the phase - 9: until there was no new node detected by the diameter, we have D phases, giving a total time complexity of $\mathcal{O}(D^2)$.
+Each node participating in broadcast/echo only receives (broadcasts) at most 1 message and sends (echoes) at most once.
+Since there are D phases, the cost is bounded by $\mathcal{O}(nD)$.
+On each edge there are at most 2 "join" messages.
+Replies to a "join" request are answered by 1 "ACK" or "NACK", which means that we have at most 4 additional messages per edge.
+Therefore the message complexity is $\mathcal{O}(m+nD)$.